-Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET Q09.
-For most German IORPs this is not relevant, but there are exceptions such as a well-known very large IORP run collectively by the social partners in the construction sector.
-Q10.
-See the response to Question 9.
-As stated in the General Comments, the alternative approach could be useful for the standard case with a medium sized sponsor with one IORP, and addresses the problems for unrated IORPs.
+Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET standard case with a medium sized sponsor with one IORP, and addresses the problems for unrated IORPs.
 Generally the credit ratio method seems less sound compared to standard credit ratings as ratings are based on much more information and thus supposedly provide a more reliable estimate for a sponsor's probability of default.
 It is not obvious how to deal with nonstandard scenarios where a sponsor supports more than one IORP or where a single IORP has several sponsors.
 The suggested approach also still seems to be very complex, in particular for small IORPs.
 We oppose the introduction of any new data requirements.
 However, if any new data requirements were to be introduced at all, this should only be done for the future, because in the past the necessary data was not collected.
 Some aspects of the method need further explanation or elaboration or otherwise seem very arbitrary (e.g. Tables 4 and 6).
 Large IORPs should also be allowed to use the simplified approach.
-Q11.
+Q12: Does the alternative approach address the concerns raised during the previous consultation on the technical specifications?
 The approach at most attempts to address some of the concerns but does not resolve them (see the General Comments for more detail).
 The presented approach bares the potential to become very complex and still does not deal with many special scenarios.
 For instance, the specific issues MES and single employers with several IORPS face have not been addressed adequately.
+Q12.
 The comparability of the proposed approach should be tested and demonstrated by means of a validation study based on historical data (testing if values for Sponsor support under standard rating based valuation and under the alternative method are comparable).
-Q12.
-Q13.
-Yes, there are number of areas which have not been addressed adequately.
-Our main concerns are (see the General Comments for more detail):